-Why publish with Journal of Cancer & Allied Specialties?
+Why publish with the Journal of Cancer & Allied Specialties?

 JCAS is sponsored by Shaukat Khanum Memorial Trust (SKMT) and published by Shaukat Khanum Memorial Cancer Hospital and Research Centre (SKMCH).
-SKMT and SKMCH believe in promoting cancer education and research among health care professionals and public.
-JCAS does not have any submission charges or article processing fee.
+SKMT and SKMCH believe in promoting cancer education and research among health care professionals and the public.
+JCAS does not have any submission charges or article processing fees.

 No pharmaceutical or device company advertisements

 JCAS does not accept any advertising to minimize any potential conflicts of interest in editorial decision making.

 Quality over ratings

 JCAS's editorial decision-making process is based on the science and quality of the manuscript and on how it may affect patient care and policy-making.
 The potential effect does not influence that it may have on the journal's impact factor.

 JCAS has a robust and rigorous multi-stage editorial process that is carried out by a team of trained editorial staff with help from a diverse and esteemed group of local and international physicians and scientists.

 After the release of every issue, JCAS sends out notification emails to all of its registered members.
 Also, new issues are promoted on social media platforms.

 Journal of Cancer & Allied Specialties is an open-access electronic journal that publishes articles related to the field of cancer care.
 It is currently indexed at Google Scholars, Semantic Scholars, CORE (UK), Dimensions, and Directory of Open Access Journals (DOAJ).